annwitbrock/beetle/README.md

 The main code is in `/C/beetle.c`
 It was written in plain Windows 95 code, in C, without the luxury of a visual coding environment.
 I learnt most of this from Charles Petzold's book on Programming Windows 95.
+Jeff Prosise book 'Programming Windows 95 with MFC' was useful to get it compiling again (along with [Win API reference](http://winapi.freetechsecrets.com/win32/) ).
 I apologise for not documenting how to compile it (with its assets).

-This turns out not have been the most recent version as border repaints are incorrect.
-The present version doesn't paint or handle the dice properly.
+This turns out not have been the most recent version.
+- [ ] border repaints are incorrect.
+- [ ] doesn't paint or handle the dice properly.

 There are a few original bugs which I may or may not find the will to fix. i.e.
-1) The text in the boxes doesn't reposition properly on resize,
+- [ ] The text in the boxes doesn't reposition properly on resize,
-2) The legs dont get properly masked by the body,
+- [ ] The legs dont get properly masked by the body,
-3) The parts don't fit perfectly into place in the composite image (they are close).
+- [ ] The parts don't fit perfectly into place in the composite image (they are close).
 The main reason I didn't fix the bugs at the time was that my monitor failed and I couldn't replace it.

 Given reason to rewrite it, I would highlight the dice for the current player's turn, rather than relying on the beep for turn finish.
 I would make the game replayable.